laurabejder/OPMs-and-Universities/README.md

 ### Cleaning the data
 We decided to narrow the sample to contracts that are still active or expired later than 2019.
-We did so to ensure that
+We did so to ensure that the project only include recent partnerships – and exclude contracts that expired years or decades ago.
+By doing so we drop 104 partnerships.

+We also exclude partnerships where the online program manager only provides an online learning platform - known as Learning Program Managers (LMS) to make the cases in the sample more comparable.
+The LMS are coded as -999 in the invisibility column.